The complexity of finite-valued CSPs: Preliminaries

 \section{Preliminaries}

 We use the following notation: any name with a bar denotes a tuple.
-We denote by $\tup{x}_i$ the $i$th component of a tuple $\tup{x}$.
-Superscripts are used for collections of tuples.
-When both a superscript and a subscript are used we drop the bar; e.g., we write $x^j_i$ for $\tup{x}^j_i$.
+We denote by $x_i$ the $i$th component of a tuple $\tup{x}$.
+Superscripts are used for collections of tuples; e.g., we write $x^j_i$ for the $i$th component of the $j$th tuple $\tup{x}^j$.